 It’s conceivable that the piece is a push to avert web clients in the nation from surveying these archives, including one that rundowns various privately-owned businesses entrusted with seeding and confirming Aadhaar information.
 It may likewise be the consequence of a court order that has nothing to do with oversight – yet now, there’s no real way to know for certain.

-It’s one thing to put an end to an online resource to unrest or averting the spread of information throughout the country; it’s much more disturbing as the government won’t explain the reason behind its decision to do so.
+It’s one thing to put an end to an online resource to unrest or avert the spread of information throughout the country; it’s much more disturbing as the government won’t explain the reason behind its decision to do so.

 The Internet Archive said it had not been reached by the Indian government either, nor had it gotten a reaction to a question concerning why its website was blocked.